chocolatey/choco-wiki/FeaturesPrivateCdn.md

 ## FAQ

 ### How do I take advantage of this feature?
-You must have a licensed version of Chocolatey.
+You must have a [licensed edition of Chocolatey](https://bit.ly/choco_pro_business) (Professional and/or Business).
 Professional is a personal, named license that costs about the price of a lunch outing per month and comes with several other features.
+Business editions are great for organizations that need more business friendly features from their software management tool.

 ### I'm a licensed customer, now what?
 When you install packages from the community repository and a private cache becomes available, it will use that cache automatically.
 You don't have to do anything additional.